 Family, friends, co-workers, and other well-wishers may have your best interests in mind.
 They may have even gone through the divorce process themselves.
-Though well-intentioned, they don’t always know what they’re talking about.
+Though their heart may be in the right place, they don’t always know what they’re talking about.

 There’s no road-map for divorce; every case is different.
 What worked in one divorce may not work in another.
 While a particular strategy may have paid off big time in one instance, that same approach may totally derail another.